What is lung cancer?

 A diagnosis of lung cancer can be frightening and overwhelming.
-North Memorial Health offers customers with lung cancer and their families a comprehensive, coordinated approach to care.
+North Memorial Health offers patients with lung cancer and their families a comprehensive, coordinated approach to care.
 Our healthcare professionals are experienced specialists in lung cancer management.
-They work closely together to share information about each customer’s condition and collaborate on a personal treatment plan.
+They work closely together to share information about each patient’s condition and collaborate on a personal treatment plan.

 How can you prevent lung cancer?

 Although there is no way to completely prevent lung cancer, there are definitely things that you can do to reduce your risk:

 - Quit smoking.
 Quitting will help reduce your risk.
 Meet with your healthcare provider to support on ways to stop smoking.
 Options include nicotine replacement products, medications and support groups.

 - Eliminate secondhand smoke.
 Avoid areas where people are smoking and if you live or work with someone that does smoke, encourage them to either quit or smoke in an area that is outside and away from you.

 - Eat Healthy.
 Choose a diet that is rich with fruits and vegetables.